Five Regents

 No analysis available

-I searched for any reference to parking fees, monthly parking charges, or rental costs for the stall.
-The remarks discuss parking availability and stall type, but do not mention any separate parking fee.
+I searched for a monthly parking fee, rental charge, or any additional parking cost, but found no explicit mention.
+The remarks discuss parking availability and assignment, not a separate parking fee.

 Five Regents clearly offers guest/visitor parking.
 Many remarks mention "guest parking," "ample guest parking," "visitor's parking," and even "additional guest parking," showing repeated confirmation across numerous listings.
 The evidence is strong and consistent across multiple agents.